 Windows comes with a best practices analyzer (BPA) that can help you analyze your hosts to check whether you have deployed using best practices.
 You can use the built-in analyzer to assess your systems and possibly implement best practice recommendations, such as always having at least two domain controllers.
 Some BPA recommendations may not be appropriate for your environment.
 Running BPA regularly to avoid configuration creep is a great approach.

-.

 The systems used in the chapter